 I have a secret love of porridge, and, in the winter months, it is one of our favorite breakfasts.
-We eat soaked oatmeal porridge, mostly, and congee from time to time, but occasionally I like to focus on other grains and pseudocereals like buckwheat, amaranth and quinoa whose grassy undertones blossom when paired with fresh blueberries, heavy cream and a generous dose of fresh ginger.
+We eat soaked oatmeal porridge, mostly, and congee from time to time, but occasionally I like to focus on other grains and pseudocereals like buckwheat, amaranth, and quinoa whose grassy undertones blossom when paired with fresh blueberries, heavy cream, and a generous dose of fresh ginger.
 These breakfasts are invariably served with fried eggs and wilted greens – Swiss chard or spinach, mostly.
 It’s a lovely way to start the morning.

-Not quite grains, buckwheat, amaranth and quinoa are the seeds of broad-leafed plants.
+Not quite grains, buckwheat, amaranth, and quinoa are the seeds of broad-leafed plants.
 Grains, in case you’re wondering, are the seeds of grasses.
-Buckwheat, amaranth and quinoa are pseudocereals; that is, they’re false cereal grains that we use like cereal grains.
-They’re gluten-free (only true cereal grains contain gluten, but not all cereal grains do) and paseudocereals typically pack a lot of nutrition into a very small package.
+Buckwheat, amaranth, and quinoa are pseudocereals; that is, they’re false cereal grains that we use like cereal grains.
+They’re gluten-free (only true cereal grains contain gluten, but not all cereal grains do) and pseudocereals typically pack a lot of nutrition into a very small package.

-Buckwheat is rich in niacin, pantothenic acid, riboflavin, manganese, magnesium, phosphorus, copper and zince as well as a potent flavonoid called rutin.
+Buckwheat is rich in niacin, pantothenic acid, riboflavin, manganese, magnesium, phosphorus, copper, and zinc as well as a potent flavonoid called rutin.
 Rutin, like other antioxidants, extends the power of vitamin C, and, as such is strongly anti-inflammatory.
 Rutin can also help protect LDL cholesterol from oxidation.
 Buckwheat is also extraordinarily rich in the enzyme phytase which helps to break down phytic acid, a naturally occurring antinutrient that can block your body’s ability to absorb minerals.

 I love amaranth, another pseudocereal, for its tiny, pale beige seeds.
 Amaranth leaves are also used in cooking, though most people are better familiar with amaranth’s use as a decorative plant.
-Amaranth is rich in iron, magnesium, phosphorus and manganese.
+Amaranth is rich in iron, magnesium, phosphorus, and manganese.

 Quinoa is an enormously popular pseudocereal with an overt grassy flavor.
 When cooked, its germ is released and it curls up against the grain in a sort of spiral.
-Quinoa is a good source of folate, and, like most other seeds, it is also a good source of manganese, magnesium and phosphorus.
+Quinoa is a good source of folate, and, like most other seeds, it is also a good source of manganese, magnesium, and phosphorus.
 Like buckwheat, it is also a good source of the amino acid tryptophan which is known for its calming properties.

-Much in the way that hoppy beer and oatmeal are recommended for nursing mothers in western cultures, quinoa was also traditionally used as a galactologue; that is, it was used to stimulate the flow of milk in breastfeeding mothers.
+Much in the way that hoppy beer and oatmeal are recommended for nursing mothers in western cultures, quinoa was also traditionally used as a galactagogue; that is, it was used to stimulate the flow of milk in breastfeeding mothers.
 In Nutrition and Physical Degeneration, a landmark book penned by a Cleveland dentist and intrepid researcher who traveled the world analyzing the native diets of healthy populations, quinoa porridge is used by both African and Peruvian mothers to stimulate the flow of milk.